hyperledger-labs/business-partner-agent/README.md

 1. Web mode: Serves a did:web identity and allows to publish a public organizational profile.
 2. Aries mode: Utilizes an identity on an Hyperledger Indy ledger (default: https://indy-test.bosch-digital.de/) and enables Aries interaction protocols.

-Following this turorial, the agent will be started in Aries mode.
+Following this tutorial, the agent will be started in Aries mode.

 ## Prerequistes